Sunday, June 15, 2025

 TONE STACK: James

-It's hard to mention James without Baxandall - same same but different, so it will not be included in this post.
-The original Bax is an active control designed for hi-fi - it is incorporated into a gain stage.
-The James predates the Bax by a few years and is a passive circuit (1949 for James vs 1952 for Bax).
+It’s hard to mention the James circuit without mentioning Baxandall - same same, but different, so I won’t get too bogged down in that here.
+The original Baxandall circuit was an active hi-fi tone control, incorporated into a gain stage.
+The James circuit came a few years earlier and is passive: 1949 for James, compared with 1952 for Baxandall.

 ORANGE, GRAPHIC MKII